 Meaning: What is Sama Vritti Pranayama

-Sama Vritti Pranayama, also called 'Equal Breathing,' is four-part yoga breathing technique to reduce mental chatter and manage stress.
+Sama Vritti Pranayama, also called 'Equal Breathing,' is a four-part yoga breathing technique to reduce mental chatter and manage stress.
 It involves inhalation, breath retention, exhalation, and breath suspension using an equal count.
 The purpose of Sama Vritti is to quiet the mind, turn it inward, and reduce mental chatter.
 It can also be used to prepare for meditation.

 The Sanskrit word Sama translates to ‘equal’ and Vritti translates to ‘conduct.’
 Based on that, Sama Vritti Pranayama is a technique of "a breathing exercise to maintain equal conduct."
 Unfortunately, the true essence of these words is lost in translation.
 We hope to address that in a future editorial.